aryantj07/aryantj07/README.md

 ### AI/ML Engineer · Applied AI · Research

-I build machine learning systems that bridge **research and real-world applications**.
+I build **machine learning systems that bridge research and real-world applications**.

-My work spans **machine learning, NLP, healthcare AI, responsible AI, and intelligent systems**, with a focus on building practical solutions rather than isolated models.
+My interests span **Machine Learning, Deep Learning, NLP, Healthcare AI, Responsible AI, and intelligent systems**, with a focus on turning ideas and research into practical software.

 * 🔬 **Lead author of IEEE and Springer research** in responsible AI and AI-powered recruitment
 * 🏥 **Research experience in Healthcare AI**, working on deep-learning-based medical image segmentation for radiotherapy planning
 * 🧠 Interested in **Machine Learning, Deep Learning, NLP, LLM applications, and reliable AI systems**
-* ⚙️ Currently developing my skills in **PyTorch, RAG, LangChain, AWS, and MLOps**
+* ⚙️ Currently developing skills in **PyTorch, RAG, LangChain, AWS, and MLOps**
-* 🚀 Building projects that combine **AI, software engineering, and applied problem-solving**
+* 🚀 Building projects at the intersection of **AI, software engineering, and applied problem-solving**

 ---